Health Through Feng Sui

 - Ensure that your bedroom is not opposite a T-junction.
 If moving to another room is out of the question, then a ‘special shield’ can be used to reduce the impact.

-- Ensure that your bedroom is not located in direct line of any sharp corners, fences or spikes.
+- Ensure that your bedroom is not located in a direct line of any sharp corners, fences, or spikes.